Top 10 Things To Do In Paris

 Ah, Paris, one of our most favorite cities.
 It is one of those cities that has a special feel to it – that you can only find in that city.
 The monuments, the architecture and elaborate rooftops, the tree-lined streets all combine to, well, feel Parisian!
 There are so many things to do in Paris!

 Paris is the capital of the country of France.
 Located along the Seine River in the center of the country, it is known as the City of Light.

 Its name comes from a Celtic tribe called the Parisii, who settled on the Ile de la Cite in the 3rd century BC.
 They named their village, Lutetia, “boatyard on a river.”

-Here are my favorite Things to Do in Paris!
+Here are our Top 10 Things to Do in Paris!

 The Eiffel Tower in Paris, France is one of our favorites and one of the most famous landmarks in the world.
 It’s not only “must-see” – but also a “you can’t help but see” because it is the tallest structures in the city and visible from all over the city.
 It’s as tall as an 81-story skyscraper building.

 Gustave Eiffel designed the Eiffel Tower.
 Initially built as the entrance to the 1889 World’s Fair (1889 l’Exposition Universelle), it was intended to showcase French engineering.
 It was meant to be temporary and taken down but has been there ever since.